cpallamr/Balancing-the-Scales-Navigating-College-Affordability-in-Contrast-to-U.S.-Median-Household-Income/README.md

 Project Abstract:This research tackles the urgent problem of rising tuition prices and how they affect accessibility in US higher education.
-Rising tuition has outpaced increase in household income over the last three decades, causing social mobility to be hampered and economic inequality to worsen.
+Rising tuition has outpaced increase in household income over the last two decades, causing social mobility to be hampered and economic inequality to worsen.
 The suggested remedy is creating a sophisticated interactive dashboard that compares the growth of tuition and fees with median household income across different geographic locations by utilizing cloud-based infrastructure and analytics.